qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 ## Why Cypress
 What is powerful about [Cypress](20200925094231-cypress.md), is that it lives in the same environment as the SPA front-end.
-Same language (javascript or something that generates it), same toolchain, same people.
+Same language (JavaScript or something that generates it), same toolchain, same people.
 Working test-first, without hand-offs and waiting was a game changer for unit tests, and it can be the same for UI tests and end-to-end tests.